rust-lang/book/nostarch/chapter19.md

 ### Using the Newtype Pattern for Type Safety and Abstraction

-> NoteThis section assumes you’ve read the earlier section “Using the Newtype Pattern to Implement External Traits” on page XX.
+> Note: This section assumes you’ve read the earlier section “Using the Newtype Pattern to Implement External Traits” on page XX.

 The newtype pattern is also useful for tasks beyond those we’ve discussed so